AlexHagemeister/pdf_to_lc_doc_api/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - See LICENSE file for details